mqttiotstuff/MyMQTTNodeIOT/README.md

   - WifiLocation (providing informations on the indoor location of the device)
   - LED matrix display based on WS2812 embedded controller
   - RGB Led strips (PWM controlled)
+  - Serial Custom Client - Server protocol for interfaçing with arduino or other
+  - HealthCheck

+- ESP32
+  - Touch Buttons
+  - Serial communication
+  - HealthCheck

+- For Monitoring, look at [IotMonitor](https://github.com/mqttiotstuff/iotmonitor) project that really help with device monitoring, reporting, and errors tracking